Working with Children Act 2005 (review and original jurisdiction orders)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

-VCAT can review certain decisions made by the Secretary to the Department of Justice to give a person a Negative Notice under the Working with Children Act 2005.
+VCAT can review certain decisions made by the Secretary to the Department of Justice and Community Safety to give a person a Negative Notice under the Working with Children Act 2005.

 On 26 October 2014, a new 3-category classification system came into effect: Categories A, B and C replace the previous Categories 1, 2 and 3.